 - Clinical guidelines are the recommended starting point to understand initial steps and current protocols in any disease or procedure:

-- Clinical Trials : at least 8 including 1 Active, 3 Completed, 4 Recruiting
+- Clinical Trials : at least 10 including 5 Completed, 4 Recruiting

 - Synonyms: Bannayan-Riley-Ruvalcaba Syndrome, Cowden Disease, Cowden's Disease, Lhermitte-Duclos Disease, PTEN Hamartoma Tumor Syndrome